Caravan Via Egnatia

 A taste of traveling the Balkans in the late 18th century.

-Traveling VE in the old days?
+Travelling in the old days?

 In fact it is much like traveling on foot nowadays…